deutschebank/fluxnova-docs-manual/content/reference/bpmn20/subprocesses/_index.md

 ---

-A subprocess in Flowave allows modeling based on reusability and grouping.
-Below are the different types of subprocesses supported by Flowave.
+A subprocess in Fluxnova allows modeling based on reusability and grouping.
+Below are the different types of subprocesses supported by Fluxnova.